 Parents/guardians and teachers/staff members are an essential team that must work together in a child's life.
-Parents and guardians are welcome at Washington Elementary School and are strongly encouraged to be present and visible during the school day.
-Parents can be involved at the school site after they have a TB test on file, been fingerprinted and background checked by: working in their child's classroom, attending and chaperoning field trips, volunteering to work at school events, assisting with fundraisers, book fairs, awards assemblies, assisting with instrumental music, and working on campus to serve on committees such as PTO, School Site Council, one of our Leadership Teams, etc. Parents can be involved at home by: establishing a daily family routine, modeling the value of learning, self-discipline and hard work, expressing high and realistic expectations for student achievement, encouraging student attendance, encouraging children's development and progress in school, modeling daily reading, and by becoming a community resource.
+Parents and guardians are welcome at Willow Glen Elementary School and are encouraged to be present and visible during the school day.
+Safety is the key to a positive learning environment.
+Parents are welcome to volunteer on campus and can do so by going through our RAPTOR System.

+During the school day, all visitors must stop and check-in at the school office to receive a visitor's pass using our RAPTOR system.
+Parents can be involved at the school site by working in their child's classroom, attending and chaperoning field trips (requires fingerprints), volunteering to work at school events, assisting with fundraisers, book fairs, awards assemblies, and working on campus to serve on committees such as School Site Council (SSC) or English Language Advisory Committee (ELAC).

+Parents can be involved at home by: establishing a daily family routine, modeling the value of learning, self-discipline and hard work, expressing high and realistic expectations for student achievement, encouraging student attendance, encouraging children's development and progress in school, modeling daily reading, and by becoming a community resource.